apaz-cli/daisho/planning/Types.md

 # Types

 Other languages have language bindings.
 Daisho, the whole entire programming language, IS a language binding.
 Specifically, to the C programming language.
 C makes sense as a compilation target because of the rich ecosystem of libraries already available to do just about any task.
-Therefore, Daisho can already do everything that C can.
-It can also do anything that extensions of C can do, such as C++ and OpenCL.
+Since Daisho effortlessly integrates with C libraries, it reaps the same benefits.

 Calling Daisho "just" a language binding would be disingenuous.
-Daisho is a pathway to many abilities some consider to be unnatural.
-Abilities such as metaprogramming enabled by a traits, a generic type system, a collections framework, lambda expressions, optional typing, differentiable programming, and a standardized package system.
-It is a fully-fledged programming language, built from the ground up to allow complete and seamless C interop, without leaving any performance on the table or leaving out any features.
+The idea of Daisho is that it's a natural extension to C's type system that provides all the amenities of a modern language.
+Traits, generic types, collections, lambda expressions, inferred typing, etc. It is a fully-fledged programming language, but does not leave any room for a faster language, unlike C++.

 ### The types of types are as follows: